singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 We're going to explore many solutions until we get to an optimal one that works.

 One thing we should realize here is that the question was phrased in a very interesting way.
-The interviewer did not simply say, "Design an algorithm to return a random node from a binary tree:'We were told that this is a class that we're building from scratch.
+The interviewer did not simply say, "Design an algorithm to return a random node from a binary tree".
+We were told that this is a class that we're building from scratch.
 There is a reason the question was phrased that way.We probably need access to some part of the internals of the data structure.

 **Option #1  [Slow & Working]**